 8 Creative and Innovative Summer Fundraising Ideas

-Planning summer fundraising ideas can pose a challenge, with families on break from school and most organized sports.
-While fundraising may be your focus, it's not top of mind for most of your participants.
+Summer fundraising can be an uphill battle, with most families on break from school and organized sports.
+While fundraising may be your priority, it's not top of mind for many of your participants.

-It doesn’t have to be a golf tournament—you could opt for kickball, cornhole, disc golf, tennis, or whatever sport has the best chance of capturing your members’ attention.
+A golf tournament is a classic choice, but don't feel limited.
+You could opt for kickball, cornhole, disc golf, tennis, or whatever sport has the best chance of capturing your members' attention.

 2. Geocaching